Red Sox vs. Blue Jays Player Props Betting Odds

-Player prop bet options for Bo Bichette, Alex Verdugo and others are listed when the Toronto Blue Jays host the Boston Red Sox at Rogers Centre on Friday (first pitch at 7:07 PM ET).
+You can see player prop bet odds for Bo Bichette, Alex Verdugo and others on the Toronto Blue Jays and Boston Red Sox prior to their matchup at 3:07 PM ET on Saturday at Rogers Centre.

 Bet on this matchup or its props with BetMGM!